By: Kendall Jones on August 16th, 2021

 Learn to Communicate

 Being able to effectively communicate is probably the most important skill a construction project manager needs to learn.
 A good construction project manager should be adept at both written and oral communication.
 All communication should be clear and concise.
-Sometimes a quick email or text is all that’s needed to convey your message while other instances other instances may require you to pick up the phone or schedule a quick face-to-face meeting.
+Sometimes a quick email or text is all that’s needed to convey your message while other instances may require you to pick up the phone or schedule a quick face-to-face meeting.

 Establish a communication plan to determine what type of communications should be used for different circumstances and a chain of command for what information gets shared and who that information is shared with.